This poisoning is from swallowing or breathing in (inhaling) nail polish.

 Take the container with you to the hospital, if possible.

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison swallowed and how quickly treatment is received.
+The faster a person gets medical help, the better the chance for recovery.
 Nail polish tends to come in small bottles, so serious poisoning is unlikely if only one bottle was swallowed.
 However, always seek immediate emergency medical care.

-Some people intentionally sniff nail polish to become intoxicated (drunk) by the fumes.
+Some people sniff nail polish on purpose to get intoxicated (drunk) by the fumes.
 Over time these people, as well as those working in poorly ventilated nail salons, can develop a condition known as "painter syndrome."
 This is a permanent condition that causes walking problems, speech problems, and memory loss.
 Painter syndrome may also be called organic solvent syndrome, psychoorganic syndrome, and chronic solvent encephalopathy (CSE).
-CSE can also cause nonspecific symptoms, such as headache, fatigue, mood disturbances, sleep disorders, and possible behavioral changes.
+CSE can also cause symptoms such as headache, fatigue, mood disturbances, sleep disorders, and possible behavioral changes.

 Sudden death is possible in some nail polish poisoning cases.

 Organic solvent syndrome; Psychoorganic syndrome; Chronic solvent encephalopathy

 Bruckner V, Satheesh Anand S, Warren A, Warren DA.
 Toxic effects of solvents and vapors.
 In: Klaassen CD, ed.Casarett and Doull's Toxicology: The Basic Science of Poisons

 Kulig K. General approach to the poisoned patient.
 In: Marx J, ed.Rosen's Emergency Medicine: Concepts and Clinical Practice

 Lee DC.
 Hydrocarbons.
 In: Marx J, ed.Rosen's Emergency Medicine: Concepts and Clinical Practice